umairrrkhan/Price-Estimation-of-Used-Cars-using-Linear-Regression/README.md

 # Price Estimation of Used Cars using Linear Regression

-# Price Estimation of Used Cars using Linear Regression

 ## Introduction
 This project aims to estimate the price of used cars using the Linear Regression algorithm.
 Linear Regression is a popular supervised machine learning technique used for predicting continuous target variables, making it suitable for predicting the price of used cars in this case.